2008 Toyota 4Runner Reviews

 All-disc antilock brakes are standard.
-Seat-mounted side-impact airbags and side curtain airbags with rollover sensors are optional.
+Seat-mounted side-impact airbags and side curtain airbags with rollover sensors are standard for 2008.
 An electronic stability system is standard.

 Performance is a big plus when the 4Runner is equipped with the available, quiet V-8.
 From a standstill, a tap of the gas pedal sends this SUV practically lunging ahead.
 Acceleration while passing and merging is wholly confident.